Earth Mother Play Sculpture

 Installed 1952

 A painted concrete sculpture in an organic shape rests on a paved surface in the shade of a tree.
-Behind it is a concrete wall with a mural and a fenced sports court.
+Behind it is a chain link fence and some foliage.

 A painted concrete sculpture in an organic shape rests on a paved surface in the shade of a tree.
 Behind it is a concrete building and a concrete wall with a mural.

 A painted concrete sculpture in an organic shape rests on a paved surface in the shade of a tree.
-Behind it is a concrete building.
+Behind it is a fenced basketball court and some trees.

 This rare example of ‘playground sculpture’ represents a fusion between sculpture, children’s play and education.